num0005/h2codez_docs/docs/H2CodezLauncher/H2Config.md

 #####use_triangle_strip = X
 Force model-render to output meshes using triangle strip instead of triangle list.
 Enable or disable with a true or false.

+#####character_strong_reference = X
+Change weak references in the character tag to regular references as to allow weapons and vehicle tag references to get added and referenced in character tags.
+Enable or disable with a true or false.